How to rip CD to MP3

 Read More: Preferences / FLAC Format >>

 2. Some CDs often come with gaps at the start and end of tracks.
-To remove them enable the 'Trim silence' option in the Preferences / Effects tab.
-Tick 'Trim silence from start and end with threshold' of -50.0 dBFS as on the screenshot:
+To remove them, enable the 'Trim silence' option in the Preferences / Effects tab.
+Tick 'Trim silence from beginning and end with a threshold of -50.0 dBFS as shown in the screenshot:

 Trim silence before and after songs with To Audio Converter for Mac